By Cooper Nelson

 Education: Educators typically need a PhD or other doctoral degree to become a professor.
 Some colleges and technical schools may hire professors who have a master’s degree and a suitable amount of professional experience.

-Salary: As of May 2021, professors earned between $46,690 and $172,130, according to BLS.
-The job outlook has a projected growth of 12% between 2021 and 2031, according to BLS, which is much faster than usual.
-However, the availability of tenure-track positions depends on your area of expertise and your geographic location.
+between 2022 and 2032, also according to BLS.
+However, the availability of tenure-track positions depends on area of expertise and geographic location.

 Special education teachers can work with students of any age, and they have specialized knowledge in providing a quality educational experience for students with physical, mental or learning disabilities.